 - If your sink still seems backed up, try some DIY drain solutions.
 Don’t waste money on pre-mixed or chemical solutions; they’ll probably hurt your disposal in the long run.
 Instead, mix one part baking soda to one part vinegar and pour it down the drain.
 Wait about 30 minutes before pouring hot water down the disposal to flush out any broken-down debris.
 Then, let water flow for about a minute.

 - Turn the power back on and test it.
 Run water into the disposal, and flip the switch on and off for a few short bursts to make sure all debris is unclogged.

 If your garbage disposal won’t turn on at all, make sure it’s plugged in first.
 If it is, press the reset button on the bottom of the unit under your sink.
 Sometimes, a circuit trips and a quick press of a button can solve the problem.

 Finally, if your garbage disposal seems to be working just fine, but your sink is slow-draining or you’re constantly running for the plunger, your problem might have nothing to do with the disposal.
 We’re happy to help you figure out what’s up.

 Still need help?

-It’s time to call a plumber.
+It’s time to call a plumber who’s a pro on how to unclog a garbage disposal.
 We don’t recommend tearing apart your disposal because we don’t want you to do permanent and expensive damage.
 We’re Atlanta’s most-trusted plumbers, and we can handle whatever your disposal wants to throw at us.
 (Hopefully not literally.)
 Give us a call!